mathyscraft/Polynomial-Converter/README.md

 <h1 id="english">English</h1>

-<h2 id="about"> About</h2>
+<h2 id="about">About</h2>
-Polynomial-converter is a website make for student who are fed up to convert yourself quadratics polynimomials to canonical or factorised form.
+Polynomial-converter is a website made for lazy students who need a canonical or factorized expression of a trinomial function.

 <br>

-<h2 id="graph"> Graph exemple </h2>
+<h2 id="graph">Graph example</h2>
-We can see in the screenshot                           below the interface in darkmode with an exemple function : f(x) = -2x²+10x-8
+We can see in the screenshot below the dark themed interface with an some example function set: f(x) = -2x²+10x-8

 <img src="readme_exemple.png">

 <br>

 <h2 id="colors">Color themes</h2>
-There are three color themes available with each other his own differents colors (Original, Business & Darkmode) :
+There are three color themes available with each one its own different set of colors (Original, Business & Darkmode) :

 <img src="readme_themes.png">

- It's possible to change it with the menu button (see below) located in the left top corner.
+ You can change it in the menu accessible through a button located in the top left corner. (see below)

 <details>
   <summary>Display menu</summary>